First-principles study of graphene edge properties and flake shapes

 In the absence of hydrogen, the edge energy (per unit length) $E_{\rm edge}$ is

 where $E_{\rm GNR}(\alpha,w)$ is the energy of an optimized GNR with edge orientation $\alpha$ and width $w$ that contains $n_{\rm C}$ carbon atoms, and $E_1$ is the energy per carbon atom in the infinite, flat graphene sheet with the lattice parameter that minimizes the energy.
 The factor of two in Eq.~\ref{eq:EE} accounts for the fact that a GNR has two edges.
 In this work, we also consider the termination of all of the dangling bonds on the unreconstructed edges by hydrogen atoms.
+(We only consider the case where all of the dangling bonds are saturated with a single H or no dangling bonds have H atoms to maintain the simplicity required to study many edge orientations.
+We note that for ideal armchair and zigzag edges, more complex H-terminations have been considered\cite{Wassmann08v101}.)
 In this case, the edge energy is

 where $ E_{\rm GNR+H}(\alpha,w)$ is the energy of the graphene nanoribbon where the dangling bonds associated with carbon atoms on the edge are saturated with single H atoms and $n_{\rm H}$ is the total number of such H atoms. $E_{{\rm H}_2}$ is the energy of the hydrogen molecule and the factor of $2$ in the last term accounts for the fact that each H$_{2}$ molecule only contributes one H atom to each initially unsaturated bond.
-Note that Eq.~\ref{eq:EdwithH} reduces to Eq.~\ref{eq:EE} in the absence of hydrogen $n_{\rm H}=0$.
+Note that Eq.~\ref{eq:EdwithH} reduces to Eq.~\ref{eq:EE} in the absence of hydrogen atoms, $n_{\rm H}=0$.

-By analogy with the surface stress\cite{Gibbs-book1}, we define the edge stress $\tau_{\rm e}$ as the work required to stretch a graphene edge by an infinitesimal strain $\epsilon$ (parallel to the edge), $\Delta E_{\rm edge}/\epsilon$, or in differential form by
+By analogy with the surface stress\cite{Gibbs-book1}, we define the edge stress $\tau_{\rm e}$ as the work $\Delta E_{\rm edge}$ required to stretch a graphene edge by an infinitesimal strain $\epsilon$ (parallel to the edge), $\Delta E_{\rm edge}/\epsilon$, or in differential form by